stoke newington london n16 guide

 Clissold Park

 You might spot the turrets of a castle while you are in the park.
-This is a grade II* listed Victorian water pumping station turned into a climbing centre and called The Castle.
+This is a Grade II* listed Victorian water pumping station that has been converted into a climbing centre, known as The Castle.
 It’s very cool inside and is always busy with a mix of professional and amateur climbers.
-Pop in and take a look while you are in the area because it’s very impressive and you’ll still be able to see many of the original Victorian fixtures inside.
-They also have a fantastic café which serves Fair-trade and organic produce.
+Pop in and take a look while you’re in the area, as it’s very impressive, and you’ll still be able to see many of the original Victorian fixtures inside.
+They also have a fantastic café which serves Fairtrade and organic produce.

 stoke newington, the castle climbing centre